geofrancis/maxbotix-POC/README.md

 # Maxbotix-POC
-Avoidance System using the Maxbotixs i2c sonar format.
+Avoidance System using the Maxbotix i2c sonar format.